alpacanetworks/alpacon-server/README.md

 # Alpacon Server

 Alpaca Infra Platform (AIP) aims to redesign the ways to access and manage server infrastructure.
 This project, `alpacon` is the API server for Alpaca Infra Platform.
+With `alpacon`, you can remotely access and administrate your infrastructure via RESTful API securely.

 This document describes the procedures to install, develop, test, and deploy `alpacon`.
 Please note that this README is for development environment setup, not for production.